OpenSDN-io/docs/opensdn-feature-architecture-guide/neutron-perform-improve-vnc.rst

 :date: 2020-09-16

-OpenStack’s networking solution, Neutron, has representative elements for Tungsten Fabric elements for Network (VirtualNetwork), Port (VirtualMachineInterface), Subnet (IpamSubnets), and Security-Group.
+OpenStack’s networking solution, Neutron, has representative elements for OpenSDN elements for Network (VirtualNetwork), Port (VirtualMachineInterface), Subnet (IpamSubnets), and Security-Group.
 The Neutron plugin translates the elements from one representation to another.